Harry Potter and the Deathly Hallows – Part 2: Box office

 Prior to its release, the film was predicted by box office analysts to break records, citing the anticipation built up over the course of 10 years.
 Harry Potter and the Deathly Hallows – Part 2 grossed $381.4 million in the United States and Canada, along with $960.8 million in other markets, for a worldwide total of $1.342 billion.
 In worldwide earnings, it was the third-highest-grossing film, the highest-grossing film of 2011, the highest-grossing film in the Harry Potter franchise, and the highest-grossing book adaptation.
-It also became the highest-grossing film for Warner Bros. as well as the highest-grossing release from parent company WarnerMedia, surpassing The Lord of the Rings: The Return of the King.
+It also became the highest-grossing film for Warner Bros. until 2023's Barbie, as well as the highest-grossing release from parent company WarnerMedia, surpassing The Lord of the Rings: The Return of the King.
 Part 2 set a worldwide opening-weekend record with $483.2 million.
 This record would be held for four years before Jurassic World took it in 2015.
 The film set a worldwide IMAX opening-weekend record with $23.2 million.
 It set the worldwide record as the fastest film to gross $500 million (6 days), $600 million (8 days), $700 million (10 days), $800 million (12 days), and $900 million (15 days).
 On 30 July 2011, the film crossed the $1 billion mark, tying the 19-day record that had been set by Avatar.
+It was also the fastest Warner Bros. film to cross that mark until Barbie surpassed it in 2023, passing it in 17 days.